ddotta/awesome-polars/README.md

 - [polars for Python](https://github.com/pola-rs/polars/tree/master/py-polars) - [Python](https://www.python.org/) `polars` package to use polars DataFrame from Python.
 - [tidypolars](https://tidypolars.readthedocs.io/en/latest/) `tidypolars` python library built on top of polars library that gives access to methods and functions familiar to R tidyverse users.
+- [Working with Polars and XlsxWriter](https://xlsxwriter.readthedocs.io/working_with_polars.html) - Guide to using the Python [XlsxWriter](https://xlsxwriter.readthedocs.io/index.html) library with Polars to create Excel reports.

 ### Rust